steelhawks/curriculum/docs/docs/Training/explore-wpilib.md

 Robot.java is our main robot loop.
 This means that every 20 milliseconds, we are monitoring the robot.
 We also  **Initialize** our robot container and **Command Scheduler**.
 These things are a necessity for our robot to run.
 Robot.java isn't touched that much, and we mainly do all of our configurations in RobotContainer.java.

 ![Alt text](../../static/img/robot-robotcontainer.png)
 > P.S.
 It's ok if you don't know what any of the bold words mean (Initialize, Loops, Command Scheduler).
-These are relatively advanced concepts, and will definetly be covered.
+These are relatively advanced concepts, and will definitely be covered.
 If you're curious about them ask a lead programmer.

 ### Subsystems